Starlight-JS/comet/README.md

 Comet is fast & easy to use GC library and you can simply plug it in into your runtime with as less hassle as possible.
 Comet implements a few GC policies where each has their own tradeoffs but generally all of the policies are quite performant.

+# Precise collection

+All the GC policies are 'precise' in that they know the layout of allocations (which is used to determine reachable children) and also the location of all stack roots.
+This means they do not need to resort to conservative techniques that may cause garbage to be retained unnecessarily.
+To keep stack roots we use shadow stack and for use of Comet you ***must*** read ROOTING.md

 ## GC Policies

 ### SemiSpace